Doctor of Physical Therapy (DPT) - Frequently Asked Questions

 The Physical Therapy program is a full-time endeavor.
-Although employment should not impact the coursework or class attendance, we recommend that students plan accordingly with their time-management skills, financial management, study time, and personal balance to ensure academic success.
+Some students choose to work part-time, and there are work study opportunities on campus.
+We recommend that students plan accordingly with their time-management skills, financial management, study time, and personal balance to ensure academic success.

 What does the DPT class schedule look like?

 All courses are only offered during normal business hours.
-Students are in class every day for 4 to 8 hours, Monday through Friday.
+Students are in class every day for four to eight hours, Monday through Friday.

 How many applicants do you accept a year?